 Full Body Workouts at Home

 There are many reasons you might be interested in creating a home workout plan.
-First, is the convenience factor.
-It’s much easier to squeeze a workout into your day if you don’t have to leave your home and go to a gym.
-Second, when you exercise at home, you can stay fit and save money.
+First is the convenience factor.
+Fitness at home eliminates a trip to the gym and makes it much easier to squeeze a workout into your day.
+Second and perhaps even more important, when you exercise at home you can stay fit and save money.

 Is it effective to workout at home?

 There are numerous ways you can workout at home.
 If you have sneakers and good weather, you can go for a walk or a run.
 Or, if you want to learn martial arts, there are ways you can practice at home.
 If your goal is increasing flexibility, you can find a yoga routine on YouTube.

 However, there is a big difference between simply working out at home and having a home workout plan.
 To see results and truly make your workout effective, you need a plan.
 The benefits of a plan include:

 - Working all major muscle groups

 The best way to find the right workout plan is to stop and think about where you are and what you want to accomplish.
 Ask yourself these two questions:

 What is my fitness level—beginner or more advanced?

 What is my goal— to improve my health and well-being or to build muscle?